org-metaeffekt/metaeffekt-kontinuum/processors/util_create-diff.md

-# Diff - Create Diff
+# Util - Create Diff

 This process creates two output files containing the differences between two provided inventory versions.
 Which inventory version is declared as "base" and which as "compare" is negligible since the comparison is done in both